hai-vr/documentation/docs/products/animator-as-code/functions/vrchat.md

 ### Driver state behaviour

 :::tip
-Due to how the VRCAvatarParameterDriver have evolved over the years, consider using the [**Driving lambda expression**](#driver-state-behaviour-as-a-lambda-expression) instead.
+Due to how VRCAvatarParameterDriver has evolved over the years, consider using the [**Driving lambda expression**](#driver-state-behaviour-as-a-lambda-expression) instead.
 :::